Rampage (DC Comics): Fictional character biography

 Dr. Kitty Faulkner was working on a pollution-free energy source for a competition sponsored by the Daily Planet.
 Faulkner is exhibiting her installation when Dr. Thomas Moyers, a colleague arguing the potential dangers of the project to reporter Lois Lane, shuts off the machine's safety systems.
 The resulting explosion transforms Faulkner into a metahuman with the ability to absorb solar energy and continuously grow in size and strength.
 Disoriented and confused, she runs amok through the streets of Metropolis.
 The Daily Planet, not knowing she is actually Kitty Faulkner, quickly dubs her "Rampage".
 Superman drains Faulkner's excess solar energy and returns her to normal.

 Months later, Faulkner falls ill and learns that she will die without exposure to a certain amount of solar and cosmic energy.
-Moyers gives her a technological device in the form of a collar that will maintain the proper amount of exposure to keep her alive.
+Moyers gives her a special collar that will maintain the proper amount of exposure to keep her alive.
 Moyers also has a sinister motive - he transforms Faulkner into Rampage and has her sabotage the presidential campaign of Herbert Forrest.
 Forrest and Moyers were former friends, but Moyers had come to resent the candidate's corrupt morality.
 After several attacks, Superman helps free Rampage from Moyers' control and sends him to jail.
-After modifying the collar, Faulkner places her powers under control and accepts a job at S.T.A.R.
+After modifying the collar, Faulkner gains control of her powers and accepts a job at S.T.A.R.
 Labs.

 At S.T.A.R.
-Labs, Faulkner befriends the young superhero Starman (Will Payton).
-She helps him on several occasions as Rampage, and the two formed a relationship.
+Labs, Faulkner befriends Starman (Will Payton).
+She helps him on several occasions as Rampage, and the two form a relationship.
 Faulkner is later forced to return to Metropolis to take part in the major re-organization of S.T.A.R.
 Labs necessitated by the destruction of the corporation's main laboratory.
 She supervises S.T.A.R.
-Labs' efforts to reignite the sun in The Final Night event.
+Labs' efforts to reignite the sun in The Final Night storyline.

 When Faulkner's colleague Christine Bruckner frames her for embezzlement, Superman tries to speak in her defense, but is forced to pursue Rampage as she tears through the town of Leesburg trying to kill Bruckner for her betrayal.
 When Superman allows Rampage to attack Bruckner to end the pursuit, Rampage accepts that she is not willing to commit murder, returning to her human form while Supergirl forces Bruckner to confess what she had done.

 Faulkner supervises the enhancement of the abilities of the hero Antaeus.
 In return, S.T.A.R.
 Labs gained valuable knowledge about the nature of genetically enhanced super-beings.
 Faulkner later becomes the director of S.T.A.R.
 Labs in Metropolis.